achaudhry/adhan/README.md

 VOILA!
 You're done!!
 Plug in your speakers and enjoy!

 Please see the [manual](http://praytimes.org/manual) for advanced configuration instructions.

+There are 2 additional arguments that are optional, you can set them in the first run or further runs: `--fajr-azaan-volume` and `azaan-volume`.
+You can control the volume of the Azaan by supplying numbers in millibels.
+To get more information on how to select the values, run the command with `-h`.

 ## Tips:
 1. You can see your currently scheduled jobs by running `crontab -l`